rlyshw/SyncGit/README.md

 # GitSync
-Syncronize a folder on a remote server with git.
+Syncronize a local branch with the remote counterpart using github's webhooks services.

 ### Why?
 I write code on my laptop and push it to a non-production development server for testing.
 This model is great for my workflow.
 I offload app processing from my laptop and can test unimpeded in a near-production environment with a no-nonsense build/deploy system.
 Plus it's secure and forces me to keep a good commit history.